Skip to main content

 2. You’re self-employed or a small business owner

-As an entrepreneur or self-employed individual, you may not have the safety net of employee benefits provided by larger organizations.
+As an entrepreneur or self-employed individual, you may not have employee benefits provided by larger organizations.
 If you become disabled, your ability to generate income may be severely impacted.
 Long-term disability insurance benefits can help you meet ongoing financial obligations and continue supporting your family.

 3. You’re a professional with specialized skills